Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 // TODO write in 3rd person?
 // TODO Paper Contributions mehr herausarbeiten.
-This work provides a machine learning based approach which allows the users of cloud-based quantum computers to verify with high certainty that their quantum circuit has been executed on a quantum computer (and not simulated on a classical computer).
+This work provides a machine learning based approach which allows the users of cloud-based QCs to verify with high certainty that their quantum circuit has been executed on a quantum computer (and not simulated on a classical computer).

 == Related Work <related-work>
 Previous work has already shown that it is possible to generate a unique hardware fingerprint which is based on the qubit frequencies.
 The fingerprint is based on quantum computer calibration data which was made available by the cloud provider @smithFastFingerprintingCloudbased2022.